SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 to create their own clothing, (on top of a plain existing model of clothing of course, like v-necks) tattoos, shoes, accesories (custom mask etc), decals for cars, emblems for gang.
 This will allow players to have one of a kind patterns that no one else has, giving each player the opportunity to feel unique and make a name for themselves.
 I am sure the community would be fine with the devs selling this kit as a pack, as long as it is a reasonable price $10-$20.

- 2. (4)
+If you need reference material, APB reloaded's pattern maker is a good comparison.

+ 2. (4)[Unconfirmed] Community Made Items ->
+Simply put, Items you can find now in the vehicles tab and clothing, hair, weapons etc, some of these will be made by the community.
+Rather than having thousands of items pouring in, the community will make a pol, voting their favourite 5-10 items of the week/month/whatever period of time via screenshots on the forum, and they will added to the game.
+To prevent legal issues, they will either only be available by cash (not gold), with official TW items being sold in gold, or TW devs will take a 50% tax (or whatever is agreed) from the item (100 gold hair, 50 goes back to devs, 50 to player).
+There are many examples of this model being extremely profitable and encouraging creativity in the community, as seen in CS:GO where majority of the guns you buy in cases, are community made.